 Northcliff is the affluent residential suburb that separates the northern suburbs from the west of Joburg.
-Its winding, tree-lined streets sets it apart from its surroundings grid-style suburb layouts.
-The hood features luxury homes with large gardens and glorious vistas of Joburg’s central business district and the forested northern suburbs.
-Although an evening visit to the landmark water tower is no longer considered safe, it used to be a popular venue for courting couples – the spectacular glimmer of the city’s night lights creates the most romantic and magical backdrop.
-It is often forgotten that the hill used to be known as ‘Aasvoelkop’ or Vulture Hill, due to the predominance of these birds of prey before urbanisation.
-At 1807m above sea level, the hill is Joburg’s second highest natural feature, with Observatory Ridge claiming first prize at only one metre higher!
+Its winding, tree-lined streets set it apart from its surroundings grid-style suburb layouts.
+The hood features luxury homes with large gardens and glorious vistas of Joburg's central business district and the forested northern suburbs.
+Although an evening visit to the landmark requires one to consider their safety, it is a popular venue for courting couples - the spectacular view creates the most romantic and magical backdrop.
+It is often forgotten that the hill used to be known as 'Aasvoelkop' or Vulture Hill, due to the predominance of these birds of prey before urbanisation.
+At 1807m above sea level, the hill is Joburg's second-highest natural feature, with Observatory Ridge claiming first prize at only one meter higher!

-On Beyers Naude, between Mimosa Road and Mountainview Avenue you will find a cluster of eateries.
-Some of them, like The Thundergun Steakhouse, has been serving some of the best ribs in town since the mid 70’s when two of you could each have a salad, a burger and share a bottle of wine for R10 – and still have change for the tip!
-The best pizza in the area is just down the drag at Lucios Pizzeria – also an institution.
-If you’re in the mood for bistro style food then Bife on 14th is the place for you (their creamed spinach is to die for).
-And just across the road, you can indulge in authentic Korean/Chinese food, indulge at Shalow Waters.
+On Beyers Naude, between Mimosa Road and Mountainview Avenue, you will find a cluster of eateries.
+Some of them, like The Thundergun Steakhouse, have been serving some of the best ribs in town since the mid 70's when two people could each have a salad, a burger and share a bottle of wine for R10 - and still have change for the tip!
+The best pizza in the area is just down the drag at Lucios Pizzeria - also an institution.
+If you're looking for authentic Korean/Chinese food, indulge at Shalow Waters.
 If lunch with the ladies (or gents, we don't judge) is more what you're looking for then head on over to Weltevreden road for a high tea of high proportions.
 The Silver Teaspoon offers sophisticated vintage style high tea that will make you feel as if you have stepped into the Victorian era.